A timeline of billionaire Elon Musk’s bid to control Twitter

 Here’s a look at some of what’s transpired between the billionaire Tesla CEO and the social media platform.

+January 31: Musk starts buying shares of Twitter in near-daily installments, amassing a 5% stake in the company by mid-March.

 March 26: Musk, who has 80 million Twitter followers and is active on the site, said that he is giving “ serious thought ” to building an alternative to Twitter, questioning free speech on the platform and whether Twitter is undermining democracy.
+He also privately reaches out to Twitter board members, including his friend and Twitter co-founder Jack Dorsey.

+March 27: After privately informing them of his growing stake in the company, Musk starts conversations with Twitter’s CEO and board members about potentially joining the board.
+Musk also mentions taking Twitter private or starting a competitor, according to later regulatory filings.

 April 4: A regulatory filing reveals that Musk has rapidly become the largest shareholder of Twitter after acquiring a 9% stake, or 73.5 million shares, worth about $3 billion.

-April 5: Musk is offered a seat on Twitter’s board.
+April 5: Musk is offered a seat on Twitter’s board on the condition he amass no more than 14.9% of the company’s stock.
 CEO Parag Agrawal said in a tweet that “it became clear to us that he would bring great value to our Board.”

 April 11: Twitter CEO Parag Agrawal announces Musk will not be joining the board after all.